 Tian formed the renowned female hacking group called “China Girl Security Team,” as she felt that there was no other outlet for teenage girls like her in the male-dominated world of hacking.

-Her group has now ties with some of the most notorious hacking organisations in the world and has become one of the largest Chinese-based hacking groups.
+Her group has now ties with some of the most notorious hacking organizations in the world and has become one of the largest Chinese-based hacking groups.
 As with most well-known and outspoken groups of this nature, Tian and the rest of China Girl Security Team continue to receive attention from national and international police organizations due to their activities.